varnerlab/CHEME-1800-Computing-Book/_sources/unit-2-data/vectors-matricies-nla.md

 ````

-Now that we have both row reduction and back substitytion algorithms, let's look at a few examples.
+Now that we have row reduction and back substitution algorithms, let's look at a few examples.
 First,  consider the solution of a square system of equations that arise from mole balance with a single first-order decay reaction ({prf:ref}`example-time-discretized-decay`):

 ````{prf:example} First-order decay
 :label: example-time-discretized-decay